gcheng314/AMP-Prediction/README.md

 [On Linux command line]
 6.
-Run amp_pred.py with {d_rerio_pred_ranked.txt} as the raw_input variable.
+Run tabulate.py with {d_rerio_pred_ranked.txt} as the raw_input variable.
 If necessary, change the source code so that the directories/file locations used in the subprocess commands are appropriate to the user

 [Additionally]
-check_knowns.py filters the true positive AMPs from a raw proteome downloaded from Uniprot via known families
+find_knowns.py filters the true positive AMPs from a raw proteome downloaded from Uniprot via known families find_unknowns.py filters the unknowns/uncharacterized proteins from a raw proteome downloaded from Uniprot